Face milling with the router

 Step 5: Milling the wood flat

 Start at the highest point of your workpiece.
-Move the router in linear paths at an even speed.
-If possible, mill in the opposite direction.
-If a part has already been routed flat, you can lower the router bit by 2-3 mm and continue until everything is flat.
-Do not remove too much material in one pass so that the machine is not overloaded.
+Move the router in linear paths at a steady speed.
+Mill in the up-cut direction if possible.
+If a part has already been milled flat, you can lower the cutter by 2–3 mm and continue until everything is flat.
+Avoid removing too much material in one pass to avoid overloading the machine.

 Tip: You can find out more about climb milling and up-cut milling in the encyclopaedia article on milling processes.